Club History

 -Newspaper report of Pontypridd AFC’s first game versus Queens Park Rangers, September 1911

 The Dragons’ second season saw them maintain their reputation as one of the best football sides in Wales at the time.
-The club remain competitive in the Southern League, although 11 draws (from 24 matches) meant a slightly lower finish in 7th.
+The club remained competitive in the Southern League, although 11 draws (from 24 matches) meant a slightly lower finish in 7th.
 However, in the Welsh Cup Pontypridd enjoyed another run to the final, this time to face Swansea Town.
 It was another goalless draw in Cardiff, which led to a replay at Tonypandy; a game the Swans edged 1-0.
 The Welsh League campaign saw Pontypridd collect 12 wins, 8 draws and 3 losses.

 The final two Southern League campaigns before the First World War brought further erosion of league performance.
 The 1913/14 season appears, from the league table, to have been an inconsistent campaign with 14 wins and 11 losses en route to an 8th place finish.
 The 2014/15 season saw Pontypridd finish 11th in a league of thirteen, managed just 5 wins from their 24 fixtures.
 In the Welsh Cup Pontypridd continued to enjoy better performances, reaching the semi-finals in 2013/14 and the quarter finals a year later.
 The 1913/14 Welsh League campaign saw 7 wins, 4 draws and 7 defeats.